DE{CODE}: Blueprints and Other Local Features for Agencies

 And I can go to this three dot menu on the right and right now there’s some management options that we’ll be adding to in the future, but renaming and deleting.
 So for example, we’ll go ahead and rename this site, and I can rename the Blueprint to a Grocery Starter Site 2 and hit Rename.
 And you’ll see that this updates in the UI and then the name has been changed in Local going forward.
 I could also press Show Details here that would tell me more about the Blueprint itself and the different versions and software installed on it.

 Now one of the things that we’re excited about, as I mentioned, is the idea of WP Engine-sponsored or provided Blueprints, and these right now are going to be controlled by our Add Ons.
-So I’ll go to the Add On library and install WP Engine Atlas, so I’ll enable and relaunch.
+So I’ll go to the Add On library and install WP Engine Headless WordPress, so I’ll enable and relaunch.
 If you haven’t yet installed this, it would be installed and relaunched.

 So what this will do is Local will get that installed for me and restart, and Local is going to look the exact same when it relaunches.
 Garrett’s Grocery is still here.
 I can make changes to the site if I wanted to.
-But if I go back to that Blueprints in the navigation and I scroll down, you’ll see that the Atlas Blueprint section has been added here.
+But if I go back to that Blueprints in the navigation and I scroll down, you’ll see that the Headless WordPress Blueprint section has been added here.
 And this is a great way for, as I mentioned, you to get an idea of what we’re offering, but also a link to some curriculum to start learning how to best use this.
 We’ve got three options for you.

 There’s a Basic Blueprint, a Blog Blueprint, which is kind of a standard what you would think of in terms of WordPress, and then Portfolio Blueprint, which is a mix of that blog along with some other components to help sample projects and display your work.
 The best part about these, if I wanted to see what a Portfolio Blueprint looks like, is we’ve hosted all of these on our own infrastructure so you can launch the Portfolio Blueprint and see that I’ve got some images here, I’ve got some fake data, I’ve got some posts already created for me that I can edit and add my own media to.